 Now, the Start process will stop and start automatically.

 Step 3.
-If the Start process could not rise automatically, execute the following command again:-
+If the Start process cannot rise automatically, execute the following command again:-

 start %windir%\SystemApps\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy\StartMenuExperienceHost.exe